1 code implementation • 22 May 2022 • Or Honovich, Uri Shaham, Samuel R. Bowman, Omer Levy

 Large pretrained language models (PLMs) typically tokenize the input string into contiguous subwords before any pretraining or inference.

-no code implementations • 30 Mar 2022 • Adi Haviv, Ori Ram, Ofir Press, Peter Izsak, Omer Levy
+1 code implementation • 30 Mar 2022 • Adi Haviv, Ori Ram, Ofir Press, Peter Izsak, Omer Levy

-Transformers typically require some form of positional encoding, such as positional embeddings, to process natural language sequences.
+Causal transformer language models (LMs), such as GPT-3, typically require some form of positional encoding, such as positional embeddings.

 no code implementations • 31 Jan 2022 • Avital Friedland, Jonathan Zeltser, Omer Levy